Nnennanjoku/Nnennanjoku/README.md

 - 💞️ I am available for Data Analyst and Business Intelligence roles.
 Kindly reach out to me via Linkedin and Twitter.

-- 📫 How to reach me: LinkedIn: @Nnenna Njoku, Twitter: @nnennanjoku_
+- 📫 How to reach me: LinkedIn: @Nnenna Njoku, Twitter: https://twitter.com/njokunnenna_

 <!---
 Nnennanjoku/Nnennanjoku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.